fifth-postulate/circle-limit/README.md

 * **Exploring the hyperbolic plane**: [hyperbolic geometry][wikipedia:hyperbolic-geometry] is the lesser know cousin to [Euclidean geometry][wikipedia:euclidean-geometry]; the geometry of the plane, where lines and circles live.
 Exploring the similarities and difference of these geometries is a exciting oppertunity.

 ## Explorations
-Although the goal is clear, the means to reach it as clear.
+Although the goal is clear, the means to reach it aren't as clear.
 Ideas, thoughts, explorations and experiments are needed before fleshing out the actual workshop.

 ### TiddlyWiki
 In order to document these activities the [Circle Limit TiddlyWiki][documentation:tiddlywiki] is created.
 A [TiddlyWiki][tiddlywiki] is a